 In this lab, you can work with nonprofit organizations and other initiatives to manage social projects in international settings.
 You will also have the option to travel to developing countries in order to participate in real projects that have a visible, tangible effect.

 Sample Project: FINANCIERS WITHOUT BORDERS NGO

 Objective: Develop a microcredit project and a basic financial literacy course to improve the socioeconomic conditions of the Larbie community in Awutu, Ghana.
-In order to participate in real projects hat have a visible, tangible effect.

 Most challenging aspect: Knowing that all of our decisions were going to affect real people.